 - Is the sound uncomfortable to your ears?
 If yes, then it's too loud for your dog.

-These New Toys Are Quieter, Safer, and More Interesting
+Super Ruff Dog Toys Are Quieter, Safer, and More Interesting

 If your dog loves squeaker toys and you don’t want damage their sensitive hearing, then check out our toys with real animal sounds!
 They make quiet but super interesting squeaks from real squirrels, mice, and other rodents.